-Hence, Mr. Weigel is not free – in the moral sense, and as a Catholic apologist – to condone the indiscriminate incineration of Hiroshima and Nagasaki.
+How can it be that Mr. Weigel, as a Catholic apologist, condones and justifies the indiscriminate incineration of Hiroshima and Nagasaki?
 If this be allowed, what else may follow?
 This question that becomes more pertinent as the possibility of the military use of nuclear weapons looms before us yet again.

 I wrote of this a few years ago, when another magazine published two pieces, one before my own, and another afterwards, justifying the bombing as a ‘necessary evil’.

 And many years before that, in 1956, philosopher Elizabeth Anscombe – God rest her profound and uncompromising soul – had a longer and more in-depth response, which she wrote in objection to her own college at Oxford granting Truman an honorary doctorate.